LastZhabka/vllm-/vllm/separated_encode/README.md

 The EncoderScheduler is a specialized scheduler for encode instances that focuses on only multimodal input scheduling.
 It maintains an `_allocated` dictionary to track allocated encoder cache entries, their sizes and hashes.
 This dictionary is used to allow us to free up logical space without storing the request itself, which enables us to end the request before the data is transferred.

 Currently the encode scheduler schedules all multimodal inputs for a request at once in the `schedule()` method.
 It checks if there's sufficient encoder cache space and budget before allocating all inputs together.
+Note that input is already cached we will still add it into the `scheduled_encoder_inputs`, but we will not allocate space for it and on model runner we will skip the encoder execution for such elements, we need to do that because in `model_runner` the signal needs to be sent to `ECConnector` from each `mm_input`.

 A request on the encode instance is considered finished when all its multimodal embeddings have been computed, so all requests are finished in 1 iteration after scheduling, transfer is handled separately in encoder cache connectors, space allocated for encoder cache is deallocated only after transfers, not after request finish.

 In the `update_from_output()` method, the scheduler goes through transferred multimodal data IDs and frees the mm inputs in encoder cache manager.